 Losing your job or getting fired

 Getting fired (losing your job) is very hard.
-You might be confused about what to do next.
-Read about what to do if you were fired unfairly, how to claim unemployment benefits, and starting the search for your next job.
+You might be confused about your next steps.
+Find out what to do if you were fired unfairly, how to claim unemployment benefits.
+Read about what to do next.

 Most people lose their job at least once.
 Getting fired can be a very scary experience, especially if it is a surprise.
 You may be worried about paying your bills or helping your family.
 You can do things to make getting fired or losing your job easier.